clustervision/trinityX/configuration/doc/config_post_scripts.rst

 - All the configuration variables added to `controller.cfg`_ must be documented: what their role is, what range of values do they accept, what their default option is if not set.

+- When appending a line to a file, use the function called ``append_line``.
+It avoids duplication, which causes problems in many configuration files.

+- In many cases, instead of using ``sed`` to modify a configuration file it's better to use sed to comment out existing options, then use ``append_line`` to add new ones at the end.
+In many cases it will also provide free quasi-idempotence: the previous line added will be commented out in the configuration (and therefore will have no effect), and only the new lines will be taken into account.

 Shell script error management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- The shell script component of all post scripts must manage its errors correctly.
+Amongst other things, this means that: it must check the return codes of the various functions, display helpful error messages, and clean up behind itself.

+- Using ``set -e`` in the script is **not** correct error management.
+Amongst other things, it prevents the script from displaying an error message when the error occurs, thus preventing the user from knowing what went wrong.

+- Other tricks that trigger an early and/or silent exit from the script must not be used.
+All tests for errors must be clearly visible and obvious, and the same goes for the command to exit the script.
+Exit must not be a side effect.
+For example, the parameter expansion ``${PARAMETER:?MESSAGE}`` displays the message if the parameter is null or unset *if the shell is interactive, but exits the shell if it's not interactive*.
+It is a perfect example of what should be avoided: the test leading to the exit is invisible, the exit itself is invisible and is a side effect, and the whole behaviour depends on the state of the environment.

+- When detecting an error, if the script is not idempotent then it must try to undo as much as possible.
+In other words: in no case should it leave a half-configuration behind, if that configuration cannot be overwritten by a subsequent eexecution of the script.
+This is especially important for scripts that use passwords: the password may not be identical in the next run (if it was generated randomly), and therefore it may not be possible to undo the previous configuration during the subsequent execution.

 Password management